 |Models et al.|

-According to A. Lambrou and others Ancora was founded in 1909 by Giuseppe Zanini, in Sesto Calende, on the shores of the Lake Maggiore.
-It is not known from what source Lambrou infers such a date, but the official website of the company although whitout indicating any source, talks about the beginning of his activities in 1919, consistent with what is indicated by many others.
-There are also some invoces from 1941 showing the claim Casa fondata nel 1902, but this probably refers to the begininng of Zanini commercial activities, not to Ancora foundation.
+The Ancora date of foundation is not known with certainty and there are conflicting versions.
+According to A. Lambrou, it was founded in 1909 by Giuseppe Zanini, in Sesto Calende, on the shores of the Lago Maggiore, but it is not known from which source Lambrou infers such a distant date; on the company's official website, although sources are not indicated again, the origin of the company was reported to 1919 in Bologna, which is consistent with what has been indicated by others.
+Finally, some invoces from 1941 are showing the claim Casa fondata nel 1902, but this almost certainly refers to the begininng of Zanini commercial activities, not to Ancora foundation.

 Ancora initial history is quite clouded, we know for sure that Zanini began its activities in the field of writing articles in Bologna, where apparently he was in contact with Armando Simoni (founder of OMAS) and where there are traces of his activities dating back to 1918.
 In 1920 he founded with a partner, Clerici, a company named Fabbrica e Commercio di Penne Stilografiche e Raffinati Oggetti per Arti Grafiche.
 The production of these early years was not yet clearly identified by the trademark Ancora.
 The official website of the actual trademark holder reports the purchase of a stationery shop in Bologna and the beginning of the production of fountain pens in 1919.